 - Discuss life after college (graduate school, future jobs, financial expectations, field experience).

-- Recommend that they take a practice GRE, MCAT, LSAT, or GMAT, or other required entrance exams.
+- Recommend that they take a practice GRE, MCAT, LSAT, GMAT, or other required entrance exams.

 - Instruct them to practice their interviewing skills including a practice interview at the CRC.

-- Continue to urge them to secure professional experiences (internships, employment, community service)
+- Continue to urge them to secure professional experiences (internships, employment, and community service).